stevehemingway/stevehemingway.github.io/content/Trading/May/Im_back.md

 Pelican is very neat, because it automates (via a makefile) the uploading of the file to github pages.
 It's probably me, but whenever I try to use git to do anything which isn't totally bog standard I feel like an idiot.
 Fortunately, the makefile hides all that, and works fine in Windows powershell.

+## Update 7 Dec 2020

+Well, I've used Pelican for six months.
+I have hit a few little niggles, and I haven't moved to a different template, even though this was one of the reasons I'd wanted to move to it for.
+It has been better since I started using Zettlr (although I'm actually editing this in Vim, a workalike of the classic unix editor *vi*).